wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VII.7

 <p class=fip id=p7>
-7.&emsp;I have already briefly spoken about readiness, but some additional points might be helpful here.
+7. I have already briefly spoken about readiness, but some additional points might be helpful here.
 ²Readiness is only the prerequisite for accomplishment.
 3The two should not be confused.
 ⁴As soon as a state of readiness occurs, there is usually some degree of desire to accomplish, but it is by no means necessarily undivided.